AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Get Total Count of Client Credential Client Secrets`

-Return total number of Secrets in a Client.
+Return total number of secrets in a client.
 The value
             will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.